-37. For purposes of the estimated tax payment rules, a "large corporation" is defined as a corporation that had an average taxable income of \$1 million or more in any of the three preceding years.
-True False
+- 37. For purposes of the estimated tax payment rules, a "large corporation" is defined as a corporation that had taxable income of \$1 million or more in any of the three preceding years.

+- a.
+True

+- b.
+False

-38. Schedule M-1 is used to reconcile net income as computed for financial accounting purposes with taxable income reported on the corporation's income tax return.
-True False
+- 38. Schedule M-1 is used to reconcile net income as computed for financial accounting purposes with taxable income reported on the corporation's income tax return.

+- a.
+True

+- b.
+False

-39. An expense that is deducted in computing net income per books but not deductible in computing taxable income is a subtraction item on Schedule M-1.
-True False
+- 39. An expense that is deducted in computing net income per books but not deductible in computing taxable income is a subtraction item on Schedule M-1.

+- a.
+True

+- b.
+False